cllebrun/ibm-cloud-platform-handsOn/labs/4.1 Lab IoT - Simulator - Node-RED/README.md

 The warning messages generated in Node-RED uses English by default.
 You may want to translate those messages into your oww language.

-1. In Bluemix console, bind a new service **Language Translation** to your app.
+1. In the IBM Cloud Platform console, bind a new service **Language Translation** to your app.

 1. In Node-RED flow editor, add a new **Language Translation** node to the flow.